Selfnet/switch-config-o-matic/README.md

 ## Download switch configs programmatically

 To download all switch configs from the latest GitLab pipeline programmatically, simply run `python3 download_artifacts.py --token YOUR_TOKEN`.
 The token can be created on GitLab and only requires `read_api` access.
 Notice that running this script requires the python `requests` module to be installed.

+To automate the this process using systemd, see [here](download_artifacts/README.md).